IABA MENTORSHIP PROGRAM — EARN CLE CREDIT

 5) Mentoring pairs must meet in-person on a minimum of eight different dates over the one-year program to complete the selected actions items in their Mentoring Plan.
 IABA may host mentoring events throughout the year-long program that mentoring pairs can attend to count towards fulfillment of their in-person meeting requirement.

 IABA will act as the Mentorship Program administrator.
 Our specific role will include the following:

 - Obtaining pre-approval from the IL Supreme Court to act as program administrator

 - IABA will offer a structured mentoring plan that program participants can adopt and follow

-- IABA will host several events during the course of the year to assist mentoring pairs in fulfilling the 8-meeting requirement.
+- IABA will host several events during the course of the year to assist mentoring pairs in fulfilling the eight-meeting requirement.

 As stated in the Supreme Court Rules, “mentoring creates an opportunity for an experienced lawyer (the mentor) to provide professional guidance and share practical knowledge and skills with a new lawyer (the mentee) during the critical transition from law student to legal practitioner.
 The intent of a Lawyer-to-Lawyer mentoring relationship is to facilitate the transfer of valuable information and insight from experienced lawyers to those lawyers just entering the practice of law.
 Although legal theory and application can be learned during law school, the practice of law is learned in the workplace, whether in private practice, government service, or public interest work.
 An effective and successful mentoring program will serve to elevate the competence, professionalism, and success of new lawyers.”

-If you wish to participate in the Mentorship Program please download the applicable application below and email it to us at firstname.lastname@example.org.
-Mentors and Mentees participating in this program must be members of IABA.
+If you wish to participate in the Mentorship Program please download the applicable application below and email it to us at email@example.com.
+Mentors and New Lawyers participating in this program must be members of IABA.

 To download the New Lawyer Application click here.